dwarvesf/playbook/engineering/setup-project.md

 The integrations are not required to setup.
 Nonetheless, in some cases, we also want to add integrations from the services we use to our monitoring platform or [communication channel](#communication-channel)

 For example, we are working with #dental-marketplace team, there should be integration from Gitlab, and Fabric, and maybe Trello.

+### Release

+There's a few checklist item to follow at [release.md](/engineering/release.md).
+In short

+- Release should contain a changelog.
+- Things are well-tested and known issues are specified.
+- Having people in charge of product quality sign-off the release.
+- Be careful with the deployment step, migration, and back-up.